-Any high impact cardio, plyometric, ability and functional work will cause your joints to take a real beating.
-Every time we employ impact to our joints, ligaments and tissues they become inflamed and swollen, which is of course can be very painful.
+Any high impact cardio, plyometric, ability, and functional work will cause your joints to take a real beating.
+Every time we employ an impact to our joints, ligaments and tissues they become inflamed and swollen, which is, of course, can be very painful.

 How can we prevent joint pain?

 Most joint pain shouldn’t warrant any medical attention however this constant lulling pain can impact a person’s everyday routine as well as their health and fitness routine.
 There are a few things you can do to help prevent, treat and manage your joint pain.